arctic-marmoset/os-kernel-zig/README.md

 ### Set-up

-1. Install QEMU for your development system.
+1. Install QEMU and add it to your $PATH.
-2. Install the Zig toolchain and add it to your path.
+2. Install the Zig toolchain and add it to your $PATH.
+3. Install NASM and add it to your $PATH.
-3. Install VSCode.
+4. Install VSCode.
-4. Install all recommended VSCode extensions when prompted.
+5. Install all recommended VSCode extensions when prompted.

 ### Debugging